 These ladies knew how to dress to impress when it came to air travel.

-Check out this Samsonite ad from 1951, which pretty much tells us that if you’re not matching your luggage to your hat, you’re not doing air travel right.
+Check out this 1951 Samsonite ad, which pretty much tells us that if you’re not matching your luggage to your hat, you’re not doing air travel right.
 They’re right, of course.
 You can only have a stylish outfit with seriously chic matching luggage.
 It’s all about looking the part.

-Pilots were the epitome of glamour and excitement, and everyone wanted to meet them.
-So, as soon as your flight landed, the pilot would make a point to personally greet every single passenger, thanking them for choosing to take to the skies.
+Pilots epitomized glamour and excitement, and everyone wanted to meet them.
+So, as soon as your flight landed, the pilot would make a point to personally greet every passenger and thank them for choosing to take to the skies.

 Back then, there was one job that any single woman looking for adventure and excitement wanted: stewardess!
 (No married women need apply.)